KitronikLtd/pxt-kitronik-move-motor/RadioControlRx.md

 Connect the BBC micro:bit in the :MOVE Motor and click ``|Download|`` to transfer your code.
 Time to test your code to see if we can drive forward and reverse.

 ### Receiver Code Done @unplugged
 So the :MOVE Motor is driving in two directions, awesome!
-However, it will be better if we have a method of steering as it drives.
+However, the :MOVE Motor drives whenever you put the transmitter down or just knock it.
 Let's go back to the transmitter code and see what we can do.
 The transmitter tutorial will inform you of when we need to adjust the receiver code.
 ![Left Arrow](https://KitronikLtd.github.io/pxt-kitronik-move-motor/assets/left-arrow.jpg)

 ## Adding Steering